Medically reviewed by Kristin Hall, FNP

 Most people start to notice results from Propecia after three to four months of daily use.
 As the medication starts to work, you may notice:

-Your hair loss slowing down, with fewer stray hairs visible on your pillow case, sheets or in your shower drain.
+Your hair loss slows down, with fewer stray hairs visible on your pillow case, sheets or in your shower drain.

 Improvements in your hair’s thickness and density, especially around your hairline or at your crown (the area at the top of your head).